 'God's generosity: our response' is a new set of Bible studies designed to help small groups to think together about how best to respond to God's generosity in sending Christ into the world to give God's people a way back to God.

 Keeping Stewardship in the Picture

-To help those with responsibility for teaching and preaching within the parish Communications & Resources has produced a booklet 'Keeping Stewardship in the Picture... preaching and teaching on stewardship'.
+To help those with responsibility for teaching and preaching within the parish we have produced a booklet called 'Keeping Stewardship in the Picture... preaching and teaching on stewardship'.
 It is designed to help you put stewardship issues firmly on the agenda in your church and help it to be seen as more than simply a way to pay the bills!